-One woman stood out to Cora, a complete stranger, with undisciplined wavy red hair, like an out of control fire atop the woman’s head.
+One woman stood out to Cora, a stranger, with unruly wavy red hair, like an out-of-control fire atop the woman’s head.
 Silver jewelry peppered with different colored stones adorned the woman’s fingers, wrists, ears, and neck.
 Even the wide leather belt that cinched her long, light-blue dress about her waist sparkled with Native American turquoise and red agate.

 “Now, let’s quiet down,” the unknown woman said and tapped a manilla folder that resided on her lap with her index finger.
 The rocking chair creaked under her voluptuous weight as she shifted in her seat.
-Her large breast’s undulated beneath the thin fabric that accentuated their curves, and her low cut v-neck displayed her cleavage for anyone to see, from any angle.
+Her large breast’s undulated beneath the thin fabric of her dress, and her low-cut v-neck displayed her cleavage for anyone to see from any angle.

-Cora stopped her own further emersion into the living room, staying next to the swinging doors that supplied a quick escape, if needed, back into the kitchen.
+Cora stayed next to the swinging doors that supplied a quick escape, if needed, back into the kitchen.
 Who was this lady?
 Her attire dimmed everyone else’s, their clothes and hair now drab and boring.
 This woman shouted attention.

 Cora didn’t like her.

-“As most of you all know, I’m Margot Giammari, Molly’s attorney and the one handling her estate.
+“As most of you all know, I’m Lana Giammari, Molly’s attorney and the one handling her estate.
 Of course, some of you are more familiar with Molly as grandmother, mother, or mother-in-law.”

 Well, how dare them!

-“Death is never easy and either is the allocation of the deceased’s assets but both are inevitable,” Margot interjected in a loud, authoritative voice.
+“Death is never easy, and either is the allocation of the deceased’s assets, but both are inevitable,” Lana interjected in a loud, authoritative voice.
 “Now, if you’d be so kind, leave us be or get a broom and clean up your mess.”

-He crouched on the floor in front of the fireplace, his face pale.
-Concerned.
-Confused.
-His young teenage years evident.
-He looked to her for guidance.
-Always had.
-And now, she was failing him miserably.
-She shot menacing eyes, the most hateful angry eyes she could muster, at Margot, pivoted round, and shoved the kitchen’s swinging doors out of her way and returned to her room.
-She slammed the door, the impact shook the pictures on her wall.
-She fell face first onto her bed and flailed her arms and legs, like a two-year-old, until her muscles tired.
+Cora shot menacing eyes, the most hateful, angry eyes she could muster, at Lana, pivoted around, shoved the kitchen’s swinging doors out of her way, and returned to her room.
+She slammed the door, the impact shaking the pictures on her wall.
+She fell face-first onto her bed and flailed her arms and legs, like a two-year-old, until her muscles were tired.

 What was she going to do about it?
 Sit there and whine like a baby?

 She hurled her blankets back, exposing her bare, white legs.
 She grimaced at her toes that desperately needed a good pedicure and then pushed herself out of bed and dressed quickly.
-She smoothed her wayward bangs to the side, as she buttoned her shorts one handed.
-Clothed, she stormed down the stairs.
+She smoothed her wayward bangs to the side as she buttoned her shorts one-handed.
+Once clothed, she stormed down the stairs.

-“You’ll have to make your own breakfast,” her mother said, as Cora stepped into the kitchen.
-She didn’t turn to face Cora, her hands busy with pouring whiskey into a steaming cup of coffee.
+“You’ll have to make your own breakfast,” her mother said as Cora stepped into the kitchen.
+She didn’t turn to face Cora; her hands busy pouring whiskey into a steaming cup of coffee.
 That’s all she ever did anymore.
 A freshly opened fifth of whiskey sat next to her cup, becoming fast friends with the other bottles of booze that populated the counter.
 Her mother was a lush.

 “I’m not hungry,” Cora said, but her stomach protested.
 She slapped her hand across her belly to muffle her stomach’s rebellious grumbling.

 “Sounds like it.”
-Her mother spun round, the small of her back now leaned against the counter, her coffee cup cradled in both hands at chest level.
+Her mother spun around, the small of her back now leaning against the counter.
+She cradled her coffee cup in both hands at chest level.
 Her brown eyes weighed heavy with annoyance.
 Annoyance with her.
 As usual.
 Cora, the daughter that wasn’t good enough, smart enough, pretty enough, talented enough, and was always causing trouble, disturbing mother’s way of things.
-Nothing new.